Enhancing Video Inpainting with Aligned Frame Interval Guidance: Introduction

 Traditional approaches, relying predominantly on 3D CNNs~\cite{chang2019free,hu2020proposal,wang2019video}, often struggle when capturing long-range temporal dynamics, producing temporally unstable results.
 Subsequent methods enhanced temporal modeling via optical flow guidance~\cite{zhou2023propainter} or by leveraging pretrained image-to-video (I2V) generative models~\cite{zi2025cococo,wan2024unipaint,li2025diffueraser,gu2024advanced,bian2025videopainter, jiang2025vace}.
 For instance, COCOCO~\cite{zi2025cococo} injects motion-aware modules into T2I backbones for text-guided video inpainting, while DiffuEraser~\cite{li2025diffueraser} fuses BrushNet~\cite{ju2024brushnet} with diffusion models to achieve consistency over time.
 Complementarily, video editing methods~\cite{meng2021sdedit,ceylan2023pix2video,geyer2023tokenflow} employ attention or structure guidance to manipulate appearance, but they fall short in reconstructing missing semantics, particularly when identity alignment and temporal coherence are critical.

 In some real-world scenarios, video inpainting necessitates processing videos in chunks.
 Image-to-Video based models are inherently well-suited to address this challenge by employing a sliding window, where the last frame of the preceding chunk serves as the initial frame for the subsequent chunk to maintain inter-chunk consistency.
 Despite these successes, existing methods often rely solely on a single inpainted frame~\cite{rombach2022high,fluxfill2024} as reference and delegate whole motion learning to a pretrained image-to-video model~\cite{guo2023animatediff,hong2022cogvideo,yang2024cogvideox}.
-This implicit handling of masked area motion can lead to severe artifacts when motion estimation is suboptimal, especially in the case of dynamic scenes, resulting in incomplete regions, content distortion, or a failure to maintain spatiotemporal consistency, as illustrated in Fig.~\ref{image:inpaintingcompare}.
+This implicit handling of masked area content can lead to severe artifacts or content degradation when motion estimation is suboptimal, especially in the case of dynamic scenes, resulting in incomplete regions, content distortion, or a failure to maintain spatiotemporal consistency, as illustrated in Fig.~\ref{image:inpaintingcompare} and Fig.~\ref{image:ablation_vis}.